2-REC/hugo-myblog-theme/README.md

           ```
           logoImage = "/logo/mylogo.png"
           ```
++ static/manifest.json (logos definition)

 #### Header (Optional)

 Home page header.

-Different types of headeres are handled: "single", "multi" or "custom".
+Different types of headers are handled: "single", "multi" or "custom".

-Headers are defined in "_index.md" at the root of each language directory in "content" (e.g.: "content/en").
-A different header can be defined for each type of header.

 The desired header type is specified by the parameter "homeHeaderType" in "params.toml".

+For "single" and "multi", headers are defined in the "header" section of the "_index.md" file at the root of each language directory in "content" (e.g.: "content/en").
+A different header can be defined for both types.

 Examples can be found in "header.md" in "archetypes" directory.

-Parameters:
-* Types:
-    * Single: Single header
-    * Multi: Slides
-        * Uses the "Cycle" library for the slideshow.
-            **NOTE:** The "swipe" feature is not handled here.
-        * Slider settings specified in "options" field.
-    * Custom: Defined in "custom-header.html"
-    * None: No entry in "params" => No header

-* Image: Optional

-* Title + Subtitle
-TODO: check that complete/correct.
-    * Align:
-        * Horizontal: left|center|right
-        * Vertical: top|center|bottom
-    * Padding:
-        * Horizontal and vertical for "title block" in each slide => According to alignments
-        * Vertical for each title (top+bottom)
-        * Vertical for each subtitle (top+bottom)
-        * Vertical between title and subtitle blocks
-    * Units: '%' or 'px'
-      ! - Except for header 'height', must be 'px'
-        * Must be specified
-            * No unit => error
-            * Except if '0'
-    * Color:
-        * RGB or RGBA format
-        * Default:
-            * Title: "header-title-color-default"
-            * Subtitle: "header-subtitle-color-default"
+A custom header can be defined in "custom-header.html" in "layouts/partials/header".

+If no "header" entry is defined in "params", no header is created.

+The parameters in "_index.md" for the "single" and "multi" headers are the following:

+* type:
+    * single: Single header.
+    * multi: Slides.

+* Height: Height of the header (must be in "px" unit).

+* If "type" is "multi", the remaining parameters are divided in 2 parts: "options and "slides".
+    * options: Slider settings.
+        * transition_effect
+            * Handled values are:
+                blindX, blindY, blindZ
+                cover
+                curtainX, curtainY
+                fade, fadeZoom
+                growX, growY
+                none
+                scrollUp, scrollDown, scrollLeft, scrollRight
+                scrollHorz, scrollVert
+                shuffle
+                slideX, slideY
+                toss
+                turnUp, turnDown, turnLeft, turnRight
+                uncover
+                wipe
+                zoom
+        * transition_delay: Time in milliseconds between each transition.
+        * transition_duration: Time taken by the transition.
+    * slides: Slides definition.
+        * For each slide, a set of parameters is required to define the slide.
+        * The parameters for each slide are the same as for the "single" header.

+* Slide definition
+    * For a "single" header of for each slide of the "multi" header, the following parameters are available:

+TODO: check that complete + add details.
+    * image (optional):
+        * src: Path to the background image file (relative to the "static" directory).
+        * size
+        * repeat
+        * position
+        * copyright
+        * caption
+    * The remaining parameters are related to the "title" block.
+        * Alignment:
+            * alignX: Horizontal align (left|center|right).
+            * alignY: Vertical align (top|center|bottom).
+        * Padding: According to alignments.
+            * paddingX: Horizontal padding.
+            * paddingY: Vertical padding.
+        * Title parameters:
+            * title: Can be on several lines.
+            * titlePaddingY: Vertical padding for each title line (top+bottom).
+            * titleFontSize: Size of the title font.
+            * titleColor: Color of the title font (in RGB or RGBA format).
+                * By default: "header-title-color-default".
+            * titleShadow: Shadow for the title.
+        * Subtitle parameters:
+            * subtitle
+            * subtitlePaddingY
+            * subtitleFontSize
+            * subtitleColor
+                * By default: "header-subtitle-color-default".
+            * subtitleShadow
+            * subtitleCursive: Subtitle font cursive.
+        * spaceBetweenTitleSubtitle: Vertical padding between title and subtitle blocks.

+**NOTE:** Measures or size values can use "%" or "px" units.
+Units must be specified, unless te value is 0.

 #### Bio (Optional)

+The "bio" section can be added to sidebars.
+It contains information relative to the blogger/author.

+TODO: Also in "about" page. (?)

 * Avatar image (Optional).
     => 3 different ways: